Man…If you ever have been stuck bass fishing muddy water, then this article is for you.

 It goes without saying, baits like spinnerbaits, chatter-style baits, and crankbaits work great.
-Dark colored jigs with rattles also have their place as well!
+Dark-colored jigs with rattles also have their place as well!

 In our situation, we used a large spinnerbait with firetiger pattern and the skirt’s bright colors and the big thumping blade perfectly fit the bill.

-The best muddy water fishing lures not only need to displace water and send out vibration, but you need them to also deflect off cover, or cause a bunch of commotion in the water.
+The best muddy water fishing lures not only need to displace water and send out vibration, but you need them to also deflect off the cover, or cause a bunch of commotion in the water.

-Scent is a HUGE factor when you’re bass fishing in muddy water.
+Using scent is a HUGE factor when you’re bass fishing in muddy water.

 You won’t get more bites when you use scent, however, you’ll get the bass to bite and hold on longer… which gives you an extra second or two to set the hook!